Disappearance of Phoenix Coldon

 On December 18, 2011, 23-year-old Phoenix Coldon left her family home in Spanish Lake, Missouri and disappeared.
-Her parents have raised criticism about the conduct of local law enforcement, and spent their money and home following leads.
+Her parents have raised criticism about the conduct of local law enforcement, and spent their money and time following leads.

 Biography

 Phoenix Coldon is the daughter of Goldia and Lawrence Coldon.
 Coldon was born in California as Phoenix Reeves and raised there until the family moved for her father's job to Missouri, where she was adopted by Lawrence Coldon.
 Phoenix was mostly home-schooled and played a variety of musical instruments and was the local junior fencing champion.

 Disappearance

 Coldon disappeared on December 18, 2011, after leaving her family home in a black 1998 Chevy Blazer at about 3 PM local time.
 Her father told reporters that she was supposedly headed to a convenience store around the street or possibly a friend's house.
-Hours after she disappeared, her vehicle was discovered at 5:27 PM and impounded at 6:23 PM, abandoned (initially reported to still be running, which was later proven inaccurate), 25 minutes from her home, on St. Clair Avenue of East St. Louis.
+Hours after she disappeared, her vehicle was discovered at 5:27 PM and impounded at 6:23 PM, abandoned (initially reported to still be running, which was later proven inaccurate), 25 minutes from her home, on St. Clair Avenue in East St. Louis.
 The vehicle was entered into the police database as abandoned; the vehicle was not initially discovered as abandoned when investigated by Missouri police as it was impounded in Illinois.
 The family was reportedly not notified of the car being discovered until a family friend searching independently discovered it in a tow lot.
 Upon an independent search by her family afterwards, the vehicle was discovered to still contain her glasses, purse, shoes, ID and a cell phone bill that had been sent to collections.

 After her disappearance, all activity on her bank accounts, cell phone and social media accounts ceased.
-DNA evidence gathered from her SUV indicated that there were no other individuals in the vehicle other than Coldon and her parents.
+DNA evidence gathered from her SUV indicated that no one had been in the vehicle other than Coldon and her parents.